Fires burn in Minneapolis overnight as protests continue

 MINNEAPOLIS — Multiple buildings, including businesses, homes and a construction site were engulfed in flames Thursday morning as fire crews across Minneapolis worked to contain the blaze.

 Fires broke out at businesses in the area of Lake Street after demonstrations following the police-involved death of George Floyd turned chaotic.
-An Autozone, a Cub Foods, and an apartment complex under construction, among others, were reportedly impacted by the fires.
+An Autozone, a Cub Foods, and an apartment complex under construction were reportedly among the structures impacted by the fires.
+St. Paul Police spokesman Steve Linders confirmed that approximately 40 St. Paul officers had been deployed to protect and aid Minneapolis firefighters trying to put down the fires set by vandals.

-Reports of looting and property damage began on Wednesday night, as a peaceful protest following the death of George Floyd turned "from bad to worse," according to news crews on scene.
+Reports of looting and property damage began Wednesday night, as a peaceful protest following the death of George Floyd turned "from bad to worse," according to KARE 11's Deevon Rahming, who was on scene for a number of hours.

+A spokesman for Minneapolis Mayor Jacob Frey confirms that the mayor has requested the assistance of the National Guard to help regain control of the situation.

+In other developments, multiple reports say the Rev. Jesse Jackson is headed for Minneapolis, and is expected to hold a news conference around 1 p.m.
+The Rev. Al Sharpton posted on his Twitter account that he is headed for the Twin Cities as well.

 Earlier Wednesday, Police Chief Medaria Arradondo urged people observing or participating in protests to do so with safety in mind.

-Arradondo says he is supportive of peaceful demonstrations, but says a small minority of those out on the streets are not focused on that.
+Arradondo says he is supportive of peaceful demonstrations, but says a small minority of those out on the streets are not focused on that, and emphasized that his department will not allow the safety of city residents to be jeopardized.

-A state official told KARE 11 that the state has deployed Minnesota State Troopers to assist the scene in Minneapolis.

-The St. Paul Police Department had sent at least 40 officers to help aid the Minneapolis Fire Department in their fight against fires in the city.